kb000/dwa-e15-p4/readme.md

 This site is demonstrated at [https://youtu.be/TODO](https://youtu.be/TODO)

 ## Site content
 The site is an open, social repository for vectorized graphics.
+It uses a novel mechanism to allow users to upload graphics but still maintain control over them, and obtain an 'edit' link to carry that control to other browsers or share it with others.

 The site consists of:
 * A gallery of existing, featured graphics.
 * Detail and download pages for graphics.
-* User account and profile creation.
-* Anonymous or user-owned upload of new graphics.
+* Anonymous upload and persistent ownership of new graphics.
 * Metadata editing for user-owned graphics.
+* Deletion of user-owned graphics.
+* Moderator account control over all graphics.

 Some possible extensions for this site:
+* Tagging of graphics.
-* Rendering of graphics into raster formats
+* Rendering of graphics into raster formats.
-* Inline modification, validation, and preview of svg code
+* Inline modification, validation, and preview of svg code.
 * Upvote/Downvote ratings
 * Viewership statistics
 * Iterations and history
   * GitHub integration

 Backend (php/laravel) package dependencies:
-  * ~~[badcow/loremipsum](https://packagist.org/packages/badcow/lorem-ipsum) For lorem ipsum text.~~
-  * ~~[fzaninotto/faker](https://packagist.org/packages/fzaninotto/faker) For randomized user profile content.~~
-  * ~~[yzalis/identicon](https://packagist.org/packages/yzalis/identicon) For generated user profile images.~~

-Others of interest, but not used:
+  * [enshrined/svg-sanitize](https://packagist.org/packages/enshrined/svg-sanitize) for sanitization of SVG.
-  * ~~[redeyeventures/geopattern](https://packagist.org/packages/redeyeventures/geopattern) Seems promising for generated imagery.~~
+  * [jangobrick/php-svg](https://packagist.org/packages/jangobrick/php-svg) for rasterization of SVG.

-In the frontend, this site uses [bootstrap](http://getbootstrap.com/) and [jquery](http://jquery.com/).  ~~The CSS is all new, no templates were used.~~
+In the frontend, this site uses [bootstrap](http://getbootstrap.com/) and [jquery](http://jquery.com/).
+I made use of a card layout by Mattia Astorino from [codepen](http://codepen.io/MattiaAstorino/pen/VYWxXy).